bhavya1006/Machine-Learning/README.md

 4) Semi-Supervised Machine Learning
 </h2>
 <h3>
 -> Semi-Supervised Learning is the learning which is combination of the supervised and unsupervised machine learning algorithm.
-Here, a small amount of labelled data with large amount of unlabelled data is train to generate the algorithm.
+Here, a small amount of labelled data with large amount of unlabelled data is trained to generate the algorithm.
 The algorithm would generate the respective predictions.

 </h3>
 </p>